Divyam037/Portfolio/README.md

 # Portfolio
-This is my portfolio.
+This is my portfolio website.
 Here you will find my Projects and Skills.

-Link to my portfoli - https://divyam037.github.io/Portfolio/
+Link to my portfolio - https://divyam037.github.io/Portfolio/